richb-hanover/netperfclean/README.md

 * **findunfiltered.sh ###** scans the `/var/log/kern.log*` files for those "Incoming
 netperf" lines,
 isolates the SRC=... addresses, and creates a frequency count of those addresses.
-It writes a list of IP addresses that occur more than the threshold (default = 1000) to the `heavyusers.txt` file.
+It writes a list of IP addresses that occur more than the threshold
+to the `heavyusers.txt` file.

    The script then compares those new addresses (in `heavyusers.txt`) to the list of IP addresses that are already present in iptables with a DROPPEDNETPERF target